-WAGGGS has a strong and proud tradition of speaking out to bring about change.
+WAGGGS has a strong, proud tradition of speaking out for change.

-Speaking out, or advocacy, has been an integral part of Girl Guiding and Girl Scouting since the beginning.
-The Movement began in 1910 because a group of girls spoke out about what they wanted at the 1909 Crystal Palace Boy Scout rally.
+Speaking out - or advocacy - has been an integral part of Girl Guiding and Girl Scouting since the beginning.
+The Movement began in 1910 after a group of girls spoke out about what they wanted at the 1909 Crystal Palace Boy Scout rally.
 They demanded a Movement for girls, and they achieved it!
 This was the first advocacy activity in Girl Guiding and Girl Scouting, which laid the foundation for decades of advocacy actions by girls and young women all over the world.

 For WAGGGS, advocacy means: We influence people to take decisions that will improve our lives and the lives of others.